-After you’ve spread the bread slices with the Garlic & Herb Butter Spread, you lay them in a skillet and pile on the sliced brie, sliced mozzarella, and chicken breast slices:
+Lay the buttered bread down in a skillet and add sliced brie, sliced mozzarella, and chicken breast slices:

 Grill the bread for about 4-5 minutes on each side until the cheese is melty and gooey, and the bread is golden brown.
 Then you can sandwich the two slices together: